 You are responsible for:

 - Collaborate closely with other Trust and Safety staff in evaluating, processing and appropriately escalating inappropriate content and threats against the safety of volunteers or the public.
 This work involves coordinating with other staff in team rotation to ensure 24/7 coverage for emergencies.
 This work may include evaluating threats of self-violence or terrorism, or processing inappropriate imagery, including imagery involving minors.

-- Collaborate closely with other Trust and Safety staff in investigating, processing and appropriately escalating online harassment and event safety cases.
+- Collaborate closely with other Trust and Safety staff in investigating, processing and appropriately escalating online or offline harassment and event safety cases.

 - Step into difficult discussions and situations, when necessary, to provide details and context to promote effective resolution, mutual understanding, and civil communication.